 'Music is a universal language that embodies one of the highest forms of creativity.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils’ progress, they should develop a critical engagement with music, allowing them to compose, to perform and to listen, all with discrimination, confidence and enjoyment’.

-At St Francis Catholic Primary, we are proud of our music curriculum.
-Every child from Year 1 to 6 receives a weekly music lesson from a specialist peripatetic teacher.
+We are proud of our music curriculum here at St Francis Catholic Primary.
+Every child from Year 1 to 6 receives a weekly music lesson.
 In the early Years, music is incorporated consistently into daily routines and is used to enhance teaching of the core curriculum in addition to being taught as a stand-alone subject.
-As a whole school we have a singing practice every Tuesday.
-This is one of the highlights of the week for staff and children alike.
-In our school we believe that every child is a singer!

 We follow the Charanga music school scheme.
 As part of these lessons, pupils have the opportunity to play tuned and untuned percussion instruments.
 They sing and play music from different cultures and in different styles.
 Children are taught to listen with concentration and focus.
 They develop their understanding of pitch, rhythm and tempo.
 They are encouraged to compose and improvise, so that by Year 6 they can create their own songs and pieces of music.
 The teaching of notation begins with responding to symbols in Year One and the children progress to reading and performing music.
 In both Key Stages One and Two, pupils are introduced to the history of music and to the works of major composers.

-We have a long-term plan that details the skill progression across the year groups.
-The children are assessed by the peripatetic music teacher and this information is shared with class teachers.
+We have a specialist peripatetic teacher who teaches groups of children throughout KS2 the glockenspiels, chime bars or recorders on Tuesday afternoons.
+The children are assessed by the teacher and this information is shared with class teachers.
 Talented musicians are identified and given further opportunities to develop their skills.